VOLUME 4 AIRCRAFT EQUIPMENT AND OPERATIONAL AUTHORIZATIONS

 section uses the singular term “operator” for simplicity.

-2) Appropriate Flight Standards Office.
-The use of the term “appropriate
+2) Responsible Flight Standards Office.
+The use of the term “responsible

-commonly known as a “missing parts list,” which was a list of nonstructural
+known as a “missing parts list,” which was a list of nonstructural external

-C. Which Aircraft Has a CDL.
+C. Which Airplane Has a CDL.
 A CDL is developed for most U.S.-built transport 14 CFR part

 and many 14 CFR part